altimmons/LangNotes/Linux.md

 - `atq` - lists the user's pending jobs, unless the user is the superuser; in that case, everybody's jobs are listed.
 The format of the output lines (one for each job) is: job number, date, hour, year, queue, and username.
 - `atrm` - deletes jobs, identified by their job number.
 - `batch` - executes commands when system load levels permit; in other words, when the load average drops below 1.5, or the value specified in the invocation of atd.

+## cat

+    Usage: cat [OPTION]...
+[FILE]...
+    Concatenate FILE(s) to standard output.

+    With no FILE, or when FILE is -, read standard input.

+      -A, --show-all           equivalent to -vET
+      -b, --number-nonblank    number nonempty output lines, overrides -n -e                       equivalent to -vE
+      -E, --show-ends          display $ at end of each line -n, --number             number all output lines
+      -s, --squeeze-blank      suppress repeated empty output lines -t                       equivalent to -vT
+      -T, --show-tabs          display TAB characters as ^I -u                       (ignored)
+      -v, --show-nonprinting   use ^ and M- notation, except for LFD and TAB --help     display this help and exit
+          --version  output version information and exit

+`cat -v` shows key scan codes, which is useful.

+## grep

+search for matches

+ grep --help
+Usage: grep [OPTION]...
+PATTERN [FILE]...
+Search for PATTERN in each FILE.
+Example: grep -i 'hello world' menu.h main.c

+Pattern selection and interpretation:
+  -E, --extended-regexp     PATTERN is an extended regular expression -F, --fixed-strings       PATTERN is a set of newline-separated strings -G, --basic-regexp        PATTERN is a basic regular expression (default) -P, --perl-regexp         PATTERN is a Perl regular expression -e, --regexp=PATTERN      use PATTERN for matching -f, --file=FILE           obtain PATTERN from FILE -i, --ignore-case         ignore case distinctions -w, --word-regexp         force PATTERN to match only whole words -x, --line-regexp         force PATTERN to match only whole lines -z, --null-data           a data line ends in 0 byte, not newline

+Miscellaneous:
+  -s, --no-messages         suppress error messages -v, --invert-match        select non-matching lines -V, --version             display version information and exit
+      --help                display this help text and exit

+Output control:
+  -m, --max-count=NUM       stop after NUM selected lines -b, --byte-offset         print the byte offset with output lines -n, --line-number         print line number with output lines
+      --line-buffered       flush output on every line -H, --with-filename       print file name with output lines -h, --no-filename         suppress the file name prefix on output --label=LABEL         use LABEL as the standard input file name prefix -o, --only-matching       show only the part of a line matching PATTERN -q, --quiet, --silent     suppress all normal output --binary-files=TYPE   assume that binary files are TYPE;
+                            TYPE is 'binary', 'text', or 'without-match' -a, --text                equivalent to --binary-files=text -I                        equivalent to --binary-files=without-match -d, --directories=ACTION  how to handle directories;
+                            ACTION is 'read', 'recurse', or 'skip' -D, --devices=ACTION      how to handle devices, FIFOs and sockets;
+                            ACTION is 'read' or 'skip' -r, --recursive           like --directories=recurse -R, --dereference-recursive  likewise, but follow all symlinks --include=FILE_PATTERN  search only files that match FILE_PATTERN --exclude=FILE_PATTERN  skip files and directories matching FILE_PATTERN --exclude-from=FILE   skip files matching any file pattern from FILE --exclude-dir=PATTERN  directories that match PATTERN will be skipped.
+  -L, --files-without-match  print only names of FILEs with no selected lines -l, --files-with-matches  print only names of FILEs with selected lines -c, --count               print only a count of selected lines per FILE -T, --initial-tab         make tabs line up (if needed) -Z, --null                print 0 byte after FILE name

+Context control:
+  -B, --before-context=NUM  print NUM lines of leading context -A, --after-context=NUM   print NUM lines of trailing context -C, --context=NUM         print NUM lines of output context -NUM                      same as --context=NUM
+      --color[=WHEN],
+      --colour[=WHEN]       use markers to highlight the matching strings;
+                            WHEN is 'always', 'never', or 'auto' -U, --binary              do not strip CR characters at EOL (MSDOS/Windows)

+When FILE is '-', read standard input.
+With no FILE, read '.' if recursive, '-' otherwise.
+With fewer than two FILEs, assume -h.
+Exit status is 0 if any line is selected, 1 otherwise;
+if any error occurs and -q is not given, the exit status is 2.

+Report bugs to: bug-grep@gnu.org
+GNU grep home page: <http://www.gnu.org/software/grep/>
+General help using GNU software: <http://www.gnu.org/gethelp/>

 ## Less